geelweb/docker-django-postgis/README.md

 name.
 You can also create a user and a password.
 See the [Postgres README](postgres/README.md) for details on how to build and run the container, and to see how to defines the environment variables.

+### Create a PostGIS image

+Checkout the `step3` branch

+    $ git checkout step3

+In this step, we update the Postgres image to allow the execution of scripts added by child containers, and we create a PostGIS image based on our Postgres image.

+The detailled instruction about the PostGIS image are in the [PostGIS README](postgis/README.md).